Sean-Dickey-thycotic-com/ssi-docs/qualys/config/scan-vul.md

 1. The following window below will open.
-1. Check for the Scanner appliance, if the Scanner appliance shown in the image below is not available then need to setup Scanner appliance first.
+1. Check for the Scanner appliance, if the Scanner appliance shown in the image below is not available then you will need to first setup Scanner appliance.

    ![](images/07a1524e85a73bcf217c278a3f1372d0.png)